Food Safety Incidents

 Unauthorised Anabolic-Androgenic Steroids has been detected in Nutritional Supplements.

-On November 28, 2025, a significant food safety incident was reported involving the detection of unauthorized anabolic-androgenic steroids in nutritional supplements.
-This alarming discovery raises serious concerns regarding the integrity and safety of these products, which are widely consumed for health and wellness purposes.
+On March 4, 2026, a significant food safety incident was reported involving the detection of unauthorised anabolic-androgenic steroids in nutritional supplements.
+This alarming discovery raises serious concerns regarding the integrity and safety of dietary products available to consumers.

 • Incident: Unauthorised Anabolic-Androgenic Steroids has been detected in Nutritional Supplements.